 DRINKING WATER INSPECTORATE

 Customer priorities3

 High

-Medium

-Odour and noise

-Water abstraction
+Internal sewer flooding

 Supply interruptions

 External sewer flooding

+Large business customers

+surveyed bi-annually

 Low water pressure

-Internal sewer flooding
+Medium

-Taste, smell and
+Odour and noise

-appearance

 Sewer blockages

-Pollution incidents
+Taste, smell and appearance

 Low

+Water abstraction

 Quality of coastal waters

-11
+Pollution incidents

 Summary

 From our ongoing engagement, we understand that our customers:

 - value water services which are reliable and resilient:

 - expect problems to be fixed quickly and to be kept informed of progress;

 - wish to see investment to reduce flooding from sewer 'hot-spots';

 - wish to see investment to target interruptions to water supplies;

 - expect strategic improvements rather than short term fixes; and

 - · wish to see improvement of the customer service experience including accuracy of billing and invoicing processes.

-Price Control 2015 (PC15) is the six year business plan period (2015 - 2021)

-Price Control 2021 (PC21) is the six year business plan period (2021 - 2027)
+1Price Control 2015 (PC15) is the six year business plan period (2015 - 2021) 2Price Control 2021 (PC21) is the six year business plan period (2021 - 2027) ult/files/original/

-ult/files/original/

 Strategic priorities

 Background

 Our existing 25 year strategy (2015-2040) was published in 2014 and contained eight strategic priorities.
 Almost five years on, while the fundamentals remain the same, we see opportunity to consolidate our strategic priorities to focus on the strategic risks over the next 25 year period (2021-2046).

 We have had very positive feedback from customers and stakeholders on our 'Delivering what matters' rebranding and linking delivery of our services to health, economy and the natural environment.

 Purpose, vision and values

 Our purpose encapsulates why we exist - namely to provide the water for life we all rely on to thrive.
 Our purpose is supported by a vision, which sets out what we will do to deliver our purpose - namely to grow value and trust by being world class.
 Our values provide the cultural framework to support achievement of our purpose and vision.

 Strategic priorities

 The strategy centres around five strategic priorities, which set out how we will deliver our purpose and vision:

-- Customer delivering an exceptional customer experience; - Water delivering great tasting, clean and safe water to meet customer need; - Economy efficiently delivering infrastructure to underpin sustainable growth; - Nature protecting and enhancing the natural environment; and - People providing a great place to work.
+- Customer delivering an exceptional customer experience;

+- Water delivering great tasting, clean and safe water to meet customer need;

+- Economy efficiently delivering infrastructure to underpin sustainable growth;

+- Nature protecting and enhancing the natural environment; and

+- People providing a great place to work.